-Poor or declining water quality in our waterways and bays has long been recognised as an issue in the region.
-Two key sources of pollution of our waterways and the Bay are land runoff (from both rural and urban areas) and releases of treated wastewater.
+Poor or declining water quality in our waterways and receiving environments has long been recognised as an issue in the region.
+Two key sources of pollution of our waterways and Western Port are land runoff (from both rural and urban areas) and releases of treated wastewater.
 Over the last three decades, there has been considerable work done in the Melbourne region to improve water quality through improved treatment and local recycling of stormwater and wastewater, and improved management of rural land and our waterway corridors.
 However, as our population grows, so too will the potential pollution of our receiving environments.
+The Western Port catchment is largely rural, and land management is a key focus for water quality improvement.